Leakage and Interpretability in Concept-Based Models: Leakage in CEMs

-To gain deeper insight into this interconcept leakage in CEMs, we evaluate the CTL and ICL scores on the predicted concept probabilities $\hat{c}_i$.
-Although not indicative of model interpretability -- since reasoning occurs at the level of the weighted vectors -- it is worth noting that they decrease in a manner similar to CBMs as concept supervision increases.
+To gain deeper insight into interconcept leakage in CEMs, we evaluated the CTL and ICL scores on the predicted concept probabilities $\hat{c}_i$.
+Although not indicative of model interpretability -- since reasoning occurs at the level of the weighted vectors for CEMs -- it is worth noting that they decrease in a manner similar to CBMs as concept supervision increases.
 The picture that emerges is thus that as one raises $\lambda$ and $p_{int}$, the leaked information vanishes from the concept probabilities, and is effectively transferred into the vector representations as interconcept leakage.
-Vector representations in CEMs hence provide a mechanism for interconcept leakage to persist even at high concept supervision.
+The vector representations that are used in CEMs hence provide a mechanism for interconcept leakage to persist even at high concept supervision.

+\paragraph{Alignment leakage in CEMs.} A subtle leakage effect may in principle arise when exposing a model like CEMs to interventions during training.
+For each data point $n \in \{1, \dots, N\}$ with ground-truth value $c_i^{(n)}$ for concept $i$, we label $\hat{c}^{+(n)}_i$ as aligned if $c_i^{(n)} = 1$, and unaligned otherwise, while we label $\hat{c}^{-(n)}_i$ as aligned if $c_i^{(n)} = 0$, and unaligned otherwise.
+The meaning of this distinction is that after intervening on the $i$-th concept at training or test time, the weighted vector $\hat{c}^{w(n)}_i$ is equal to the aligned vector.
+A model exposed to interventions may thus learn to improve performance upon interventions by generating aligned vectors that are more predictive of the task than the unaligned ones.
+This form of leakage results in embeddings that have inhomogeneous reliability depending on the alignment with ground-truth concepts, leading to an overall reduction in model interpretability.

+This effect, which we label \emph{alignment leakage}, is a specific manifestation of concepts-task leakage.
+To quantify it, we define the following information-theoretic score, which indicates the extent to which aligned vectors are more predictive of the task than unaligned vectors across both positive and negative embeddings, as an excess in the concepts-task normalised MIs defined in \eqref{eq_I_CT_CEM}.
+Specifically, we define:

+where $\hat{c}^{\pm\text{(aligned)}}$ denote the set of positive/negative vectors aligned with the corresponding ground-truth concept, and analogously for $\hat{c}^{\pm\text{(unaligned)}}$. $\widetilde{I}^{(\text{align})}$ takes values in (-2,2) in units of normalised MI.
+Positive values indicate that the aligned vectors are more predictive of the task than the unaligned ones, while a value of zero corresponds to no alignment leakage.

+We assessed this form of leakage in CEMs trained at different values of $\lambda$ and $p_{int}$.
+While in models trained on dSprites(0), 3dshapes(0) and HAM10K it does not appear, we find significantly non-zero scores for models trained on TabularToy(0.25) and CUB (Figure \ref{figure_TT_alignment_leakage}).
+Alignment leakage is stronger in models at high values of $\lambda$ and $p_{int}$, supporting the intuition that this effect is associated with exposure to interventions during training.

+Mechanisms analogous to alignment leakage may help explain why CEMs trained with $p_{int}>0$ often perform well under interventions (see Appendix \ref{App_further_CEM_noninterpret} and \cite{CEMs}).
+This interpretation is also consistent with the observation that CEMs trained with $p_{int}=0$ are typically only mildly responsive to interventions (see Figure 6 and A.8 in \cite{CEMs}).
+Taken together, these findings suggest that the positive and negative embeddings may encode the concept state only weakly, or at least much less strongly than in CBMs, for example.